tibounise/phpAr/README.md

 This will return an object with a the informations and the content of the specified file.

 ## Licence
-phpAr is released under GNU GPL v3 licence
+phpAr is released under CeCILL-C license.